WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Georgia-Aitkenhead/biweekly-meetings-2022.md

 #### Who did you help this week?

 * Helped MS and AB by reviewing funding submission
+ * AL: Thanks Georgia!

 #### Who helped you this week?

 * IS helped me with repo work
+ * AL: excellent!

 #### What did you achieve?

 * Ethics co-working with SB
+ * This does need to be submitted, REAG will give god feedback.
+Ask SB to submit changes by a certain date if needs be due to REAG lead time (6 weeks)
 * Repo co-working with IS and SB
 * Repo structuring and mapping
 * TOPS community call
+ * AL: sounds brill!
 * Neuroscience course progress (complete apart from final test)
+ * AL: I'm sure you'll smash it! 💪

 #### What did you struggle with?

 * Feeling a little blocked again
+ * AL: Hopefully we have a plan in place for the ethics submission

 #### Where do you need help from Arron?